cosmos/cosmos/README.md

 The full details of the protocol are described [here](https://github.com/tendermint/tendermint/https://github.com/tendermint/tendermint/wiki/Byzantine-Consensus-Algorithm).

-Tendermint’s security derives simultaneously from its use of optimal Byzantine fault-tolerance and the locking mechanism.
+Tendermint’s security derives from its use of optimal Byzantine fault-tolerance via super-majority (+⅔) voting and the locking mechanism.
 Together, they ensure that:
 * ⅓+ validators must be Byzantine to cause a violation of safety, where more than two values are committed.
-The latter ensures that,
 * if ever any set of validators succeeds in violating safety, or even attempts to do so, they can be identified by the protocol.
 This includes both voting for conflicting blocks and broadcasting unjustified votes.